 As Green Delta concludes the annual journey of 2023, the HR initiatives undertaken stand testament to our unwavering commitment to fostering a workplace culture of excellence.
 By prioritizing digital transformation, employee well-being, diversity, continuous learning and leadership development, we are not only adapting to change but actively shaping the future of our organization.
 These initiatives underscore our dedication to ensuring that Green Delta remains a workplace of choice, driving success through the empowerment and growth of our biggest asset - our people.

 A snapshot of key HR activities of 2023 is provided in the graphical presentation below:

-Nurturing talent through up skilling and retention initiatives our unwavering commitment to fostering a culture of continuous learning and employee retention.
+Nurturing talent through up skilling and retention initiatives

 Empowering a future-ready workforce